microsoft/FactoryOrchestrator/docs/tasks-and-tasklists.md

 When editing a task from the Factory Orchestrator app, you can choose the option of making the task a background task by choosing the "Add as background task?" option.

+Once you've run a task, the Factory Orchestrator service creates a **TaskRun** that is the output and results of the task, as well as other details about the task such as runtime.

+# Author and manage Factory Orchestrator TaskLists

+You can define a collection of tasks in a **TaskList**.
+Tasks in a TaskList are run in a defined order, and can be a mixture that includes any type of tasks that's supported by Factory Orchestrator.
+TaskList data persists through reboots.
+TaskList data is stored and maintained by the Factory Orchestrator service, and doesn't depend on the app being open or running.

+Factory Orchestrator uses XML files to define TaskLists and their associated Tasks.
+An XML file can contain one or more TaskLists, each with any number of Tasks.

+The XML can either be hand-authored; or authored, imported, and/or exported using the [Factory Orchestrator app's "Manage TaskLists"](#managing-tasklists) section.

+You can get started with Factory Orchestrator by using the **Manage TaskLists** screen in the Factory Orchestrator app to create a TaskList.
+TaskLists allow you to create collections of tasks that you use to validate your hardware.
+The Factory Orchestrator app also allows you to export TaskLists for use on other systems.
+See [Managing TaskLists](#managing-tasklists) below.

 ## Managing TaskLists

 Use the Factory Orchestrator app to manage a TaskList.
 TaskLists can be made up from a combination of the different task types.
 You can choose whether the tasks in the TaskList will be run one-at-a-time (series), or in parallel.